 ~Ernie Rosado, Major (Ret.), USAF, Principal, Gulf Shores High School

 "There were no challenges with TTT.
 It was surprisingly simple.
 The biggest help was paying for a bunch of classes to get that credential, so the stipend was a huge help.
 Without it, I don't know if I would have dropped teaching but it would have made life a lot more difficult...
 It was absolutely painless.
 They've been quick to respond to questions and it's just been great."

-~Kenneth Scott Myers, USAF Computer Operations and Video Game Design, High School
+~Kenneth Scott Myers, USAF (Ret.)
+Computer Operations and Video Game Design

-Troops to Teachers teachers are trained to be professional, but the cool under the collar that comes from learning to deal with true pressure, in the Army, is an immeasurable aid to classroom management for many of today's students who are battling poverty/class and racial pressures.
+Troops to Teachers teachers are trained to be professional, but the "cool under the collar" that comes from learning to deal with true pressure in the Army is an immeasurable aid to classroom management.

-~Garry Fay, United States Army Math, Science, ESL, Spanish
+~Garry Fay, US Army Math, Science, ESL, Spanish

 Teaching on a reservation or with American Indian students can bring rewards not found in any other school.
 If you are a participant seeking to teach American Indian students, visit our Indian Affairs page.